mfinzi/LieConv/README.md

 To accomplish this, we provide an interface for implementing new equivariances by defining the lifting procedure and the matrix exponential and logarithm maps.
 With these three pieces, a new convolutional layer can be instantiated that reflects the given symmetry.
 Currently implemented are the Trivial, T(d), SO(2), Rx, RxSO(2), SE(2), and SE(3) groups.

 The framework is especially effective for Abelian groups, as for these groups the LieConv layer without subsampling is exactly and deterministically equivariant to the transformations.
-The approach also extendds to non-commutative groups, but relies on a sampling procedure that means that the layer is only equivariant in distribution.
+The approach also extends to non-commutative groups, but relies on a sampling procedure that means that the layer is only equivariant in distribution.

+We develop a ResNet model using LieConv as an internal layer, and this network can act on inputs that are any collection of coordinates and values `{x_i,v_i}_{i=1}^N`.
+We apply this same network architecture to RotMNIST dataset, the QM9 molecular property prediction dataset, and to the modeling of Hamiltonian dynamical systems.

 # Installation
 To install as a package, run `pip install git+https://github.com/mfinzi/LieConv#egg=LieConv`.
 Dependencies will be checked and installed from the setup.py file.